raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The 14-panel design gives us flexibility to create different shapes.
+> 'The 14-panel design gives us flexibility to create different shapes.
 Love how we can make it smaller or larger as needed.
-High-quality materials and very stable configuration."
+High-quality materials and very stable configuration.'

 ---